GriffinPlus/docker-nginx-php/README.md

 #### STARTUP_VERBOSITY

 The *CloudyCube Container Startup System* (see [base image](https://github.com/cloudycube/docker-base-supervisor) for details) contains a simple logging system with four log levels (error, warning, note, debug) messages can be associated with.
-The environment variable STARTUP_VERBOSITY determines the maximum log level a message can  have to get into the log:
+The environment variable STARTUP_VERBOSITY determines the maximum log level a message may have to get into the log:

 - 0 => Only errors are logged.
 - 1 => Errors and warnings are logged.